xgr-network/XGR/docs/xrc_137_spec.md

 ## 4) Contract Reads

 Declarative, ABI-aware reads whose results become inputs and can be persisted.
-Executed **before** `apiCalls` in the same step so their keys are available to API templates and rules.
+Executed **before** `apiCalls` so their keys are available to API templates and rules.

 ```json
 ContractRead = {